Advent 2024

 North Rhine-Westphalia

-The merging of two provinces in 1946 introduced an interesting mix of culinary traditions.
+The merging of two provinces in 1946 into North Rhine-Westphalia introduced an interesting mix of culinary traditions.
 The Westphalians had a fondness for hearty dishes while the Rhinelanders had an affinity for sweet-and-sour combinations.
 The coming together of these two regions created a wonderful melting pot of flavors that will entice even the pickiest of eaters.

 Indulging in delicious food and cultural wonders is what you'll do as you travel throughout this beautiful state.
 There are wonderful historical fairs to visit that are centuries old, such as the Rheinkirmes in Düsseldorf, a fun fair that goes all the way back to 1453; the Pützchens Markt in Bon, which dates back to the 1300s; or one of the oldest and most traditional of all folk festivals, the Haaner Kirmes, believed to have existed since the ninth century.